Evaluation of Mass Transfer Coefficient in a wetted wall column

 (KG d/DW (PBM/P) (Kld/D) = 0.023 Re0.83 Sc1/3

 This empirical relation is quite remarkable in the manner in which it generally confirms the relationship between heat mass and momentum transfer developed theoretically.
-However, the evaporation of the volatile liquids in a wetted wall column results in cooling of the liquids and consequent simultaneous heat transfer between liquid and gas.
+However, the evaporation of the volatile liquids in a wetted wall column results in the cooling of the liquids and consequent simultaneous heat transfer between liquid and gas.
 The heat transfer rates are given by the equation

 hd / k = 0.023 Re0.8 Pr0.3